Ramela-M-S/Ramela-M-S/README.md

 # Hi, I'm Ramela M.S. 👋

 Welcome to my GitHub profile!
-I am a **Computer Science And Business Systems undergraduate** passionate about **Python programming, web development, and problem-solving**.
+I am a **Computer Science and Business Systems undergraduate** passionate about **Python programming, web development, and problem-solving**.
 I enjoy building **real-world applications** and contributing to projects that make an impact.

 ---